daisylb/yorick-python/docs/reference.rst

 - If a filename contains doubled-up curly brackets, they are replaced with single curly brackets.
 	- Filenames with unmatched curly brackets will cause an error unless they're doubled-up.
 - If a file's entire name is ``-yorick-meta``, it is skipped over.
 (The reason for this, as we saw previously, is that metadata for your skeleton is stored in this directory.)
 - If a filename ends with ``.yorick-literal``, that bit is removed from the file name.
 The file name is then not processed any further, so none of the other rules on this list apply to it.
+(This is useful for filenames that would otherwise have special meaning to Yorick (e.g. with curly braces) or to other programs like Git (eg a ``.gitignore`` that is part of the template)
 - Finally, if a filename ends with ``.yorick-<something>`` (where ``<something>`` is anything other than ``literal``), it is processed as described in the following section, and that part of the filename is removed.
 Unlike ``.yorick-literal``, the rest of the rules in this list do apply.

 If we had a skeleton with one variable called ``name``, and we constructed it setting its value to ``spam``, here's how files or directories in the skeleton would be processed: